Plan With Me: My 2021 Bullet Journal Setup

 I don’t think I have a special Bullet Journal theme for this setup; maybe I could call it blobs of color.
 I’m really not so good at naming my designs.

 It’s been a very long time since I had to set up a new journal!
 I started my current BuJo in June 2019, and it lasted me all the way until November 2020.

-I’m feeling sad moving to a new notebook after all my current journal was with me during some amazing and very hard times.
+I’m feeling sad moving to a new notebook after all my current journal was with me during some fantastic and very hard times.

-I got a dreamy job, we moved to a new country, I started working on Masha Plans full time and the COVID-19 hit, and I was stuck in the USA for 3 months, away from my husband.
+I got a dreamy job, we moved to a new country, I started working on Masha Plans full time and the pandemic hit, and I was stuck in the USA for 3 months

 Well, now It’s time to move on and start a new adventure!
 And I’m personally very excited about it since I will be trying so so many new things this year!

 Oh and of course, there is a Plan With Me video at the end of the post, so be sure to scroll down for that.

 This post may contain affiliate links.
 They will be of no extra expense for you, but I will receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 First of all, I have a big announcement – I finally decided to say goodbye to my Nuuna journal and use an Archer and Olive notebook as my main BuJo.

 I’m really worried about it since it’s so different.
 But also excited, with 160 GSM paper, I’ll be able to do so much more in my journal!